glasswalk3r/ubuntu-justched/README.md

 The Java-Package program expects input from the end-user to accept default values. justched use Expect to handle that, so if the prompt changes, justched will fail to do the right thing.

 As any other web crawler, justched might also fail if the Java website changes their HTML.
-This includes a different way to request your acceptance of
+This may include a different way to request your acceptance of
 Java license (maybe they will also ask us to dance the [Macarena](https://www.youtube.com/watch?v=XiBYM6g8Tck) to do it).